401k Loan or Debt Consolidation (What’s the Best Way Out of a Bad Situation?)

 Of course now employer contributions – especially good ones – are a lot harder to come by these days!

-2. Avatar ontargetcoach says:
+2. ontargetcoach says:

 I think the only good reasons to borrow from 401K are to avoid a Bankruptcy or avoid a Foreclosure (providing you can still make ends meet after the dust settles).